Fire Island Pines, New York: History

 Fire Island Pines derives its name from the scrub pine trees in the area, which, according to legend, started growing after a ship with Christmas trees and holly foundered off its coast in the late 19th century.

 The Pines was originally the site of a Coast Guard station built in 1876 and known as Lone Hill Saving Station.
 The area was purchased by the Home Guardian Company in 1924.
 As no development occurred, the area became a popular nude beach.
 Squatters erected temporary buildings.
 The "harbor" is the area where all the commercial buildings are located, including docks for yachts, the passenger ferry from Sayville, and freight operations.

 In the 1960s, the Sandpiper opened, a gay dance club; it is now called the Pavilion.

-Fire
+Fires

+There have been two major conflagrations in Fire Island Pines' business area.
+The first was on May 31, 1959, after which John B. Whyte purchased the burnt-out hotel for redevelopment.

 On November 14, 2011, a large fire destroyed the Pavilion, including its commercial tenants.
 That iteration of the building had been built in 1980.
 Forty-three Long Island fire companies responded to the blaze, which began around 8 pm, with 400 firefighters working in shifts through the night to contain and extinguish the fire.